FreeRTOS/FreeRTOS-Cellular-Interface/doc/document/PortingToFreeRTOSAWS.md

 > Windows simulator and FreeRTOS AWS 202012.00 is used in this example.
 User may need to adapt to different platform or FreeRTOS AWS version.

-This document provides only an example about the porting.
+> This document provides only an example about the porting.
 User doesn't need to follow this porting method if the have their own implementation.

 ## Porting steps

-1. Create the ports/cellular folder with the folders and files in folder structure section
+1. Create the ports/cellular folder with cellular library and adapting functions
 2. Create the ports/comm_if folder with comm interface implementation
-3. Edit application board CMakeLists.txt
+3. Edit application board CMakeLists.txt to include cellular library
-4. Edit main.c to call setupCellular function
+4. Edit main.c to call cellular library APIs

 ## Folder structure